Duke Nukem Forever, whoo

 I don’t have much more to say about it other than it’s still processing in my mind that this has seen the light of day and that I’d recommend checking it out.

 An update!
-So I’d originally done a very quick scan through via UnrealEd for textures and didn’t see anything.
+So I’d originally done a rapid scan through via UnrealEd for textures and didn’t see anything.
 Stupidly called it a day.
-However it looks like DevilMaster found a few textures which kicked me to take a look, and indeed, it looks like there are quite a few textures from Prey amongst the files.
+However, it looks like DevilMaster found a few textures which kicked me to take a look, and indeed, it looks like there are quite a few textures from Prey amongst the files.